ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc cluster master private-service-endpoint allowlist`
 {: #cs_master_pse_allowlist}

-Manage a private service endpoint allowlist so that authorized users can access your private service endpoint from only the subnets that are specified in the allowlist.
+Manage a private cloud service endpoint allowlist so that authorized users can access your private cloud service endpoint from only the subnets that are specified in the allowlist.
 {: shortdesc}

 #### `ibmcloud oc cluster master private-service-endpoint allowlist add`
 {: #cs_master_pse_allowlist_add}

-After you enable a private service endpoint allowlist, add subnets from which authorized users can access your private service endpoint to the allowlist.
+After you enable a private cloud service endpoint allowlist, add subnets from which authorized users can access your private cloud service endpoint to the allowlist.
 {: shortdesc}

-For example, to access your cluster's private service endpoint, you must connect to your {{site.data.keyword.cloud_notm}} classic network or your VPC network through a VPN or {{site.data.keyword.dl_full_notm}}.
-You can add the subnet for the VPN or {{site.data.keyword.dl_full_notm}} tunnel so that authorized users in your organization can only access the private service endpoint from that subnet.
+For example, to access your cluster's private cloud service endpoint, you must connect to your {{site.data.keyword.cloud_notm}} classic network or your VPC network through a VPN or {{site.data.keyword.dl_full_notm}}.
+You can add the subnet for the VPN or {{site.data.keyword.dl_full_notm}} tunnel so that authorized users in your organization can only access the private cloud service endpoint from that subnet.

-Worker node subnets are automatically added to and removed from your allowlist so that worker nodes can always access the master through the private service endpoint.
+Worker node subnets are automatically added to and removed from your allowlist so that worker nodes can always access the master through the private cloud service endpoint.

 ```sh
 ibmcloud oc cluster master private-service-endpoint allowlist add --cluster CLUSTER --subnet SUBNET [--subnet SUBNET ...] [-q]